kids encyclopedia robot

 Health care

 Barrasso voted against the Affordable Care Act (Obamacare) in December 2009, and against the Health Care and Education Reconciliation Act of 2010.
-He was part of a group of 13 senators that drafted the Senate version of the American Health Care Act of 2017, an Obamacare repeal bill that failed to pass.
+He was part of the group of 13 senators drafting the Senate version of the American Health Care Act of 2017, an Obamacare repeal bill that failed to pass.

 Environment

-When asked in 2014 whether human activity contributes to climate change, Barrasso denied the existence of the scientific consensus on climate change, saying that "the role human activity plays is not known."
-In 2021, he admitted, "We believe that mankind is certainly contributing" to climate change.
+When asked in 2014 whether human activity contributes to climate change, Barrasso said, denying the existence of the scientific consensus on climate change, "The role human activity plays is not known."
+In 2021, he admitted, "We believe that mankind is certainly contributing to that".
+The consensus is that mankind is not just contributing, but that all of climate change is anthropogenic.

-Barrasso was a leading opponent of President Barack Obama's climate change policies.
+As of October 2020, Barrasso has a 7% lifetime score on the National Environmental Scorecard of the League of Conservation Voters.
+He was a leading opponent of President Barack Obama's climate change policies.

 Barrasso opposed the CIA's creation of its Center on Climate Change and National Security in 2009.
 In 2011, he introduced a bill that would prevent the Environmental Protection Agency from limiting carbon dioxide emissions.

-Barrasso and Senators Mike Enzi and Pat Roberts introduced a bill to remove tax credits for electric cars.
+Barrasso, Enzi and Senator Pat Roberts introduced a bill to remove tax credits for electric cars.

 In 2019, Barrasso inaccurately claimed that "livestock will be banned" as a result of the Green New Deal, and said we needed to "say goodbye to dairy, to beef, to family farms, to ranches.
 American favorites like cheeseburgers and milkshake would become a thing of the past."

-In September 2020, Barrasso supported a measure to dramatically limit the use of hydrofluorocarbons used in refrigerants and other applications that have contributed to global warming.
+In September 2020, Barrasso supported a measure to dramatically limit the use of hydrofluorocarbons, used in refrigerants and other applications that have contributed to global warming.
+Sixteen other Republican U.S. Senators joined him in voting for the bill.
+Joint efforts by U.S. manufacturers, environmentalists, and conservative organizations appear to have persuaded those lawmakers.
+"This agreement protects both American consumers and American businesses," Barrasso said.
+"We can have clean air without damaging our economy."

 Foreign policy